barissaslan/link-converter/README.md

 ## Build

-* In the project root directory:
+* In the root directory of project:

 ```bash
 $ ./gradlew build